We’re on a mission to end fistula globally, one woman at at time.

 On February 27, 2009, we officially expanded our mission to fight fistula globally.
 A decade out—because of exceptional support from people like you—we are helping more than 15 times as many women as we were in 2009.

-Today, we are the undisputed leader in fistula treatment, with no other organization helping more women in more places, and our path-breaking treatment networks in Kenya and Zambia are thriving.
+Today, we are the undisputed leader in fistula treatment, with no other organization helping more women in more places, and our path-breaking treatment networks in the Democratic Republic of Congo, Kenya, and Zambia are thriving.

 Fistula Foundation was founded in 2000 as an all-volunteer organization to support the pioneering Addis Ababa Fistula Hospital in Ethiopia.

 Our success between 2004 and 2008 enabled us to dramatically expand our mission in 2009 to fight fistula globally.
 As a result of this rapid expansion, we have now supported treatment for fistula and severe perineal tears at sites in 33 countries across Africa and Asia.
 We fund more obstetric fistula surgeries globally than any other organization.

 The first place we went outside of Ethiopia was the Democratic Republic of Congo, an area known as “the worst place on earth to be a woman”.
 We partnered with Dr. Denis Mukwege.
 Today Mukwege is our longest standing partner, and we were delighted when he won the 2018 Nobel Peace Prize for his important work.